soobinchoi54/zoomapi-java/README.md

 <br>

 To run the bot, first make sure you are currently in the root folder<br>
-then either click the run button from IDE navigation bar (you may need to specify the main class as `src/main/java/bots/botm#.java` depending on which bot you want to run) and run the following in terminal<br>
+then either click the run button from IDE navigation bar (you may need to specify the main class as `src/main/java/bots/botm#.java` depending on which bot you want to run) or run the following in terminal<br>
 ```
 java -cp target/zoomapi-java-0.1.0.jar src/main/java/bots/botm1.java
 ```